The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

-Numerical simulations of the kinetic temperature of ions levitated in a cryogenic linear multipole RF trap, that are subject to elastic collisions with a buffer gas are presented in \cite{Asva09}.
-The ion temperature dependence on the trapping parameters is analyzed in detail.
-A disadvantageous ion-to-neutral mass ratio combined with high trapping voltages might result in ion heating, at temperatures which are much above the trap temperature.
+Numerical simulations of the kinetic temperature of ions levitated in a cryogenic linear multipole RF trap that are subject to elastic collisions with a buffer gas, are presented in \cite{Asva09}.
+Ion temperature dependence on the trapping parameters is analyzed in detail.
+A disadvantageous ion-to-neutral mass ratio combined with high trapping voltages might result in ion heating, at temperatures much higher compared to the trap temperature.
 Transversal probability distributions are obtained for a 22-pole ion trap and various trapping voltages.
-As the trapping voltage increases, the ions are pushed closer to the RF electrodes.
-A new design of the 22-pole cryogenic electrodynamic trap is discussed in \cite{Asva10}, where buffer gas-cooled H$_2$D$^+$ ions are confined at a nominal trap temperature of 14 K. One of the experimental issues in case of cryogenic traps lies in the realization of a RF resonator that should dissipate very little power \cite{Gando12}.
-A linear octupole ion trap that is suitable for collisional cryogenic cooling and spectroscopy of large ions is investigated in \cite{Boya14}.
-The strong radial confinement achieved by the trap is superior to the performance of a 22-pole trap as it enhances the dissociation yield of the stored ions to 30 \%, which recommends it for laser spectroscopy studies \cite{Dem15}.
-A 22 pole ion trapping setup intended for spectroscopy has been tested in \cite{Asva14}, using CH$_5^+$ and H$_3$O$^+$ ions that are buffer gas cooled by using He at a temperature of 3.8 K.
+As the trapping voltage increases the ions are pushed closer to the RF electrodes.
+A new design of a 22-pole cryogenic electrodynamic trap is discussed in \cite{Asva10} where buffer gas-cooled H$_2$D$^+$ ions are confined at a nominal trap temperature of 14 K. One of the experimental issues in case of cryogenic traps lies in the realization of a RF resonator that should dissipate very little power \cite{Gando12}.
+A linear octopole ion trap that is suitable for collisional cryogenic cooling and spectroscopy of large ions is investigated in \cite{Boya14}.
+The strong radial confinement achieved by the trap is superior to the performance of a 22-pole trap as it enhances the dissociation yield of stored ions to 30 \%, which recommends it for laser spectroscopy studies \cite{Dem15}.
+A 22 pole ion trapping setup intended for spectroscopy is tested in \cite{Asva14}, using CH$_5^+$ and H$_3$O$^+$ ions that are buffer gas cooled by using He at a temperature of 3.8 K. A late experiment reports on a linear cryogenic 16-pole wire ion trap developed for cryogenic ion spectroscopy at temperatures below 4 K \cite{Geis21}, demonstrating low ion temperatures and promising perspectives for high sensitivity spectroscopy.